openshift/microshift/docs/contributor/design.md

 ### Configuration
 * MicroShift uses a strictly declarative style of configuration.
 * MicroShift uses as few configuration options as possible.
 Where it provides configuration options, they are intuitive and have sensible defaults respectively are auto-configured.
-* MicroShift is preferably configured through config files, but allows overriding of parameters via environment variables (for use in containers, systemd) and command line flags (for ad-hoc use).
+* MicroShift is configured through config files.
-* MicroShift can use both user-local and system-wide configuration.
+* MicroShift uses only system-wide configuration to maintain secure access to the runtime settings.
 * Components built into the `microshift` binary are configured by modifying `config.yaml` and restarting the service, instead of through Kubernetes APIs as in standalone OpenShift.
 This ensures that:
   * MicroShift can act as an "application running on RHEL", which avoids requiring Kubernetes expertise to deploy it.
   * Configuration changes can be packaged as part of an ostree update with the OS.